EpicKiwi/Clemi/README.md

 # Clemi

-> A simple library that saves time and make your hair curly
+> A simple webcomponents library that saves time and make your hair curly

 Documentation comming soon